Disaster Recovery and Data Security information

 For tree authors, Zingtree has a Snapshots tool, which archives every change made by tree authors, and makes it easy to restore a decision tree to a previous stare, or compare versions.
 Paying customers can also export decision trees to a CSV or JSON format, and use Zingtree's reports or APIs to extract customer session transcripts and data collection.

 On the server infrastructure level, Our Amazon RDS system which stores decision trees and usage includes daily and weekly backups automatically, with multi-site storage.
 These can be restored within a few hours of any disaster.
-Read Amazon's whitepaper detailing their Disaster Recover plan.
+Read Amazon's white paper detailing their Disaster Recovery plan.